MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/collecting-and-decoding-wpp-logs.md

 ## Tracelog macros

 The following are WPP macros with their associated trace levels and trace flags.
 The MSG parameter is a standard format string that is defined for the printf function.
 Partners can also use the WPP extended format string.
-For more information about this see the [WPP extended format strings](../devtest/what-are-the-wpp-extended-format-specification-strings-.md) topic on MSD.
-The newline character is also included in the MSG so "\\n" is not necessary.
+For more information about this, see [WPP extended format strings](../devtest/what-are-the-wpp-extended-format-specification-strings-.md).
+The newline character is also included in the MSG so "\\n" isn't necessary.

 | Macro                | Level                   | Flag         | Parameter |
 |----------------------|-------------------------|--------------|-----------|